railsuser2014/openobject-doc-book-en/3/3_8/accounts_fin_ana.rst

 The Cost Ledger
 ^^^^^^^^^^^^^^^

-The cost ledger provides all of the detailed entries for the selected accounts.
+The cost ledger provides all of the detailed entries in general accounts for the selected analytic account(s).
 It enables you to make a detailed analysis of each operation carried out on one or several projects.

 .. figure::  images/analytic_cost_ledger.png
    :scale: 65
    :align: center

-   *The analytic cost ledger gives a detailed history of the entries in an analytic account*
+   *Cost Ledger*

 The Cost Ledger (Quantities Only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^